sagares/tesla-model3/README.md

-# Node Todo App
+# Tesla Model 3

+Tesla is introducing Model 3

-A Node app built with MongoDB and Angular.
-For demonstration purposes and a tutorial.
+A Node app built with Angular.

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
-MongoDB stores like a hoarder.

 ## Requirements